-In the United States, governmental and private insurance carriers establish many professional fee schedules.
-Payments for services may require documentation to secure payments.
-Surgeons should accurately document services in compliance with governmental standards.
+In the U.S., government and private insurance carriers establish many professional fee schedules.
+Payments for services may require documentation.
+Surgeons should accurately document services in compliance with government standards.

-Fellows of the College are urged to hold to the traditional principles of ethics and compassion in providing patient care, and must not participate in any arrangements that encourage unnecessary operations or referrals that are made primarily for reasons other than optimal patient care.
+Fellows of the College are urged to hold to the traditional principles of ethics and compassion in providing patient care and must not participate in any arrangements that encourage unnecessary operations or referrals made primarily for reasons other than optimal patient care.

-Surgeons perform many services for which they do not charge, particularly when patients cannot pay.
-In the circumstance in which the surgeon expects the patient to personally pay a fee, he or she, or a qualified representative, should discuss the fee with the patient before the operation.
+Surgeons provide many uncompensated services, particularly when patients are unable to pay.
+If the surgeon expects the patient to personally pay a fee, he or she or a qualified representative should discuss the fee with the patient before the operation.
 Fees should be commensurate with services rendered and may be related to the economic status of the patient.

 A. Surgeons and Colleagues

-The surgeon's relationship with colleagues is often important to ensure the best care of the patient.
+The surgeon’s relationship with colleagues is often an important part of ensuring the best care is provided to the patient.
 No single physician or surgeon can be an expert in all areas of medicine.
 Team medicine has become the norm, and surgeons have a responsibility to work with colleagues.

-Surgeons who have intimate personal relationships with individuals at their workplace should seek to minimize their supervisory responsibilities with those individuals and should not participate in their evaluation process.
+Surgeons who have intimate personal relationships with individuals at their workplace should seek to minimize their supervisory responsibilities with those individuals and should excuse themselves from the evaluation process.